sef202/PLANiT/README.md

 3. Select Flutter Application > Next
 4. Project name: planit_sprint2 > Next
 5. Package name: com.cpsc.planit_sprint2
+   - Firebase uses the package name '_com.cpsc.planit_sprint2_' so make sure this is the same.
+Did not test if having a different package name on flutter causes any problems.
 6. Finish and open project in new window
 7. Copy files from extracted ZIP folder to project root directory
    - This should overwrite the default android\\ folder, pubspec.yaml, and lib\main.dart files
 8. Open the pubspec.yaml file and click on "Packages get" to install all the packages in dependencies (this should solve any errors with files that have a red underline)
 9. Open Android emulator and run
-   - May receive some kind of java error in console, but it will still continue opening the app.
+   - May receive some kind of CloudFirestorePlugin.java error in console during first time running the app, but it will still continue opening the app (delay lasts for at least a minute).
-10. App should have a working Create Account, Login, and Sign Out authentication.
+10. App should have a working Create Account, Login, Sign Out, and Forgot Password authentication.
 (As well as all the other working functions from sprint 1)
     - You can check if an account has been created by going to our [Firebase authentication userbase](https://console.firebase.google.com/u/2/project/planit-573b1/authentication/users)
     - More info about authentication in the file descriptions below. (see authenticate\\ files and services\\auth.dart)

-**Note:** App will probably open on homepage because of the user authentication state that was set when I uploaded the files, but if you go to the top right menu button and click sign out, then restart the app, it should reload back into the login page.
-If you login and restart the app without signing out, it will reload to the homepage because it checks if a user is still signed in.
+**Note:** App will open on login screen because of the user authentication state that was set when I uploaded the files, but if you login and then restart the app without signing out, it should reload back into the homepage screen.
+If you sign out and restart the app without signing back in, it will reload to the homepage because it checks if a user is still signed in.

 ## File descriptions (all files below found in lib folder)